 Java for Loop Explained — Syntax, Examples and Common Mistakes

 The for loop solves this elegantly.
 It lets you write an action once and tell Java exactly how many times to run it.
-It also keeps a counter variable automatically, so you always know which repetition you're on.
-This makes it perfect for any situation where you know in advance how many times something needs to happen — like processing every item in a list, or printing a times table.
+It also keeps a counter variable automatically, so you always know which repetition you are on.

-By the end of this article you'll understand every part of a for loop's syntax, be able to write one from scratch without looking anything up, know how to loop through arrays, nest one loop inside another, and spot the two mistakes that trip up nearly every beginner.
-You'll also walk away with the answers to the for loop questions that show up in junior Java interviews.
+By the end of this article you will understand every part of a for loop's syntax, be able to write one from scratch without looking anything up, know how to loop through arrays correctly, nest one loop inside another without blowing up your performance budget, and spot the mistakes that trip up nearly every beginner — including a few that produce no compile error at all, which makes them genuinely dangerous.

 Anatomy of a Java for Loop — What Each Part Actually Does

 A for loop has three parts crammed into one line, separated by semicolons.
-Each part has a specific job, and understanding each job separately makes the whole thing click.
+Each part has a specific job, and understanding each job separately makes the whole thing click immediately.

 The second part is the condition.
-Java checks this before every single repetition.
-If it's true, the loop body runs.
-If it's false, the loop stops immediately and Java moves on.
-This is the gatekeeper.
+Java checks this before every single repetition, including the very first one.
+If it evaluates to true, the loop body runs.
+If it evaluates to false, the loop stops immediately and Java moves on to whatever comes after the closing brace.
+This is the gatekeeper — it controls entry, not exit.

 The third part is the update.
 It runs after every repetition of the loop body — right before the condition is checked again.
-You use it to change your counter so the loop eventually ends.
+You use it to change your counter so that the loop eventually ends.
+If you get this wrong, you get an infinite loop.
+If you leave it out entirely, same result.

 Writing invitation #2